TuDo-Makerspace/WS2812-Mini-Light/README.md

 The firmware for hte controller was written with Platformio and makes use of the Barebone AVR library, as well as the low level [TinyWS2812 library](https://github.com/CTXz/TinyWS2812).
 It is highly recommended to use the [Platformio IDE](https://platformio.org/) to build and flash the software, as it automatically handles the dependencies.

 The firmware for this controller can be located in the [src](src/) directory of this repository and is fairly straight forward.
 Upon boot the controller will initialize and set the strip to the specified color.
-After that the controller is done and simply does nothing until its shut down again.
+After that the controller is done and will enter sleep until its shut down again (We mustn't constantly update the strip as it latches its color by itself).

 ### Parameters